 To the question of the pope’s silences is added that of the "dilemmas" of the ecclesiastical hierarchy in a context of crisis: political, diplomatic, humanitarian and theological dilemmas, between charity and neutrality.
 The complexity of these choices and the motivations underlying them are now more clearly visible, intersecting with other themes such as humanitarian assistance, the refugee crisis before, during and after the war, relations with fascism and democracy, anticommunism, the protection of former Nazis and fascists in the post-war period, the position of the Vatican against the justice of the Allies and the immediate memory of the Shoah in Christian conscience.

-If the question of the Vatican constitutes the red thread of this file, the articles address broader themes and report on historiographical reflection and research through field investigations and case studies.
+If the question of the Vatican constitutes the red thread of this file, the articles address broader themes and make an inventory of historiographical reflection and research through field surveys and case studies.

 (Review of the History of the Shoah, No. 217, ed Memorial of the Shoah, March 2023)